Why I Do What I Do

 HEC-RAS_Training_Collage_Surface_Water_Dot_Biz

-With my new job I could really picture what some of my ancestors must have felt when they gave up their careers and their lives in their native countries to start from scratch as immigrants in a new land.
-In the beginning it was a tough swallow to switch from an executive path back to a technical role in hydraulic modelling.
+With my new job, I could really picture what some of my ancestors must have felt when they gave up their careers and communities in their native countries to start from scratch as immigrants in a new land.
+In the beginning, it was a tough swallow to switch from an executive path back to a technical role in hydraulic modelling.
 But even though it set my career back about twenty years, in the end it also reduced my stress level and allowed me to explore another direction for my work – one that I now thoroughly enjoy as a bona fide Australian citizen.
 Here’s how that chapter began:

 Shortly after our permanent residency application was approved, I ran into Michael again at a dinner party.